-RC: I grew up in Northamptonshire, and I love it here, where I am now, but when I got to a teenager, and particularly when I knew I was gay, I did think that perhaps Kettering in 1978 was not going to be the summit of all I could achieve in life.
-So, I escaped to London, like lots of people, lots of gay people in particular in the 80’s who kind of ran away and life began.
+RC: I grew up in Northamptonshire and I love it here, where I am now, but when I was a teenager, and particularly when I knew I was gay, I did think that perhaps Kettering in 1978 was not going to be the summit of all I could achieve in life.
+So I escaped to London, like lots of people, lots of gay people in particular, in the 80’s who kind of ran away and life began.
 So I arrived in London when I was 18, same time as Jimmy Somerville who arrived from Glasgow when he was 18, new in town, and sort of made up our own life really.
 You could do that in London, it was accessible then.
 You could arrive in London with nothing, get a foothold, and make up a new life.

 NMP: How did you start in the music business?

-RC: I mean I wish I could claim I’d had a master plan and it all worked out beautifully, but it wasn’t that.
+RC: I wish I could claim I’d had a master plan and it all worked out beautifully, but it wasn’t that.
 I simply fell in with a crowd of people who started doing interesting things.
-And then my main good fortune was knowing Jimmy Somerville, and as soon as Jimmy opened his mouth and sang, I knew that that was something pretty spectacular, not just because he was such a great singer, but because he managed to express through song the aspirations of a whole group of people.
+My main good fortune was knowing Jimmy Somerville, and as soon as Jimmy opened his mouth and sang, I knew that that was something pretty spectacular.
+Not just because he was such a great singer, but because he managed to express through song the aspirations of a whole group of people.
 I think that was what made him so distinctive and so powerful.
-And so as soon as I heard that I remember thinking this is a good thing to get involved with, and things snowballed from there.
+As soon as I heard that I remember thinking this is a good thing to get involved with, and things snowballed from there.
 But I was the most undeserving pop star in the history of recorded sound.

 NMP: How did your collaboration with Jimmy Somerville come about?

-RC: Yeah, Jimmy and I were both runaways to London in the 1980’s, so we were living in the same part of London.
-He was living in a squat just opposite the British Museum, so kind of location, location, location squat, and I was round the corner in Kings Cross, and we immediately had this strange rapport, which is odd because we’re very different.
-He came from a very tough working class Glaswegian background, he grew up in a world of sectarian politics, it was pretty awful, whereas I came from middle class, middle England, public school boy.
+RC: Jimmy and I were both runaways to London in the 1980’s, so we were living in the same part of London.
+He was living in a squat just opposite the British Museum, so kind of location, location, location squat, and I was round the corner in Kings Cross, and we immediately had this strange rapport which is odd because we’re very different.
+He came from a very tough working class Glaswegian background, he grew up in a world of sectarian politics, and it was pretty awful, whereas I came from middle class, middle England - a public school boy.
 So we were very dissimilar, but often opposites attract, don’t they?
-So we did have, we still do have a rapport, we got on well, and he was just such an exciting, stimulating person to be around, he just made possibilities seem new and fresh, he was good at that.
+So we did have and still do have a rapport, we got on well, and he was just such an exciting, stimulating person to be around, he just made possibilities seem new and fresh, he was good at that.

 NMP: How did you become involved with The Communards?

 RC: Bronksi Beat happened first of all.
-It was basically, Jimmy got together with two guys who lived in his block, he was living in Camberwell in the tower block then, Larry and Steve, and they formed a little band for a gay arts festival that was started by Ken Livingstone when he was leader of the GLC.
+Basically, Jimmy got together with two guys who lived in his block, he was living in Camberwell in the tower block then, Larry and Steve, and they formed a little band for a gay arts festival that was started by Ken Livingstone when he was leader of the GLC.
 I think really it was a two fingers to the tory government over the river in the Houses of Parliament, happy days.
-And so they did a gig for that and called themselves Bronksi Beat, after the little boy in The Tin Drum, the Volker Schlöndorff film, who had a piercingly high voice that changed things.
-And then Bonski Beat did one gig basically at Heaven, and there was a guy from a record company there – the minute he heard it he realised this was special, signed them, they had a record out in just a matter of weeks, we went straight in to the top five.
-So Bronski Beat went boom, and I can remember, I was then living in Kilburn, walking down the road and seeing Jimmy on the front of NME in a newsagents, my friend all of a sudden becoming a sort of public property, and that was exciting, and also a little bit kind of envy making.
-And then Jimmy asked me to come and play in Bronski Beat, to play saxophone in Bronski Beat, and I did.
-And then he very quickly decided he wanted to leave Bronski Beat and form a new outfit with me, so we did.
-I went in to pop music, I never went up and down the M6 in a van, it was the first ever gig I did was the Montreux pop festival as I recall, so I sort of went in at the first class end of the spectrum, rather than the standard, if you see what I mean.
+They did a gig for that and called themselves Bronksi Beat, after the little boy in The Tin Drum, the Volker Schlöndorff film, who had a piercingly high voice that changed things.
+Then Bronski Beat did one gig at Heaven, and there was a guy from a record company there – the minute he heard it he realised this was special and signed them.
+They had a record out in just a matter of weeks and it went straight into the top five.
+So Bronski Beat went boom, and I can remember (I was then living in Kilburn) walking down the road and seeing Jimmy on the front of NME in a newsagents.
+My friend all of a sudden was becoming a sort of public property and that was exciting, and also a little bit kind of envy making.
+Then Jimmy asked me to come and play in Bronski Beat, to play saxophone, and I did.
+Then he very quickly decided he wanted to leave Bronski Beat and form a new outfit with me, so we did.
+I went in to pop music, I never went up and down the M6 in a van, the first ever gig I did was the Montreux pop festival as I recall, so I sort of went in at the first class end of the spectrum, rather than the standard.
 We had this kind of moment of success, quite a long moment of success compared to some bands, and then the tensions that inevitably come along with that began to affect us too.
 And the fact that we were so different, opposites in a way, which had given such energy to our friendship, also gave energy to us falling apart too, musical differences and the old cliché.
-And also wanting to do different things, and also I got terribly jealous of Jimmy getting all the credit and all the attention, because I felt virtuous because I did all the work, well I didn’t, he did quite a lot of it too actually.
-But that was, I think those relationships between singers and instrumentalists can be quite tricky.
+Also wanting to do different things, and also I got terribly jealous of Jimmy getting all the credit and all the attention, because I felt virtuous because I did all the work, well I didn’t, he did quite a lot of it too actually.
+I think those relationships between singers and instrumentalists can be quite tricky.